Sentence Improvement

 Correct Option: A

-Here, the name of which is the right usage.
+in the back is the right usage.

 1. View Hint View Answer Discuss in Forum